datajerk/ctf-write-ups/redpwnctf2020/kevin-higgs/README.md

 > The 9th bit of `804c01c` is the 1st bit of `804c01d`.

 Looks like it worked.
-Assuming this is stable for many more bit flips, infinite flips achieved!
+Assuming this is stable for many more bit flips, then infinite flips achieved!

 Oh, if you're wonder where `0x8049284` (`0x8049086` with `1,9` flipped) is, it's actually in `main`: